Getting Started- Build Product Roadmaps

 Create Views

 A view contains the layout of a page and the set of filtered data.
-You can save views to come back to or to share with your stakeholders by following the below steps:
+You can save views to come back to or to share with your stakeholders by following the steps below:

-1. Use filters to select what ideas to be included in this view (Here is our detailed filter guide).
+1. Use Advanced Search and Filters to select which ideas to include in this view (Here is our detailed filter guide).

 2. Select Display Preferences (or Show Fields) and customize the page display, e.g. select what fields you'd like to display in this view.